jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ### kptable-appendix11b.py:
 Produce NIR Table Appendix11b in KPTable_Appendix11b.txt.
 Read it to excel with *#* as a column separator.
-In the command line example inventory files are in *crf* directory.
+In the command line example inventory files are in *crf* directory:

 	(lukeghg) prompt%  kptable-appendix11b.py -s 1990 -e 2019 -o KPTable_Appendix11b.txt -d crf/

 ### kptable-appendix11c.py:
 Produce NIR Table Appendix11c in KPTable_Appendix11c.txt.
-Read it to excel with *#* as a column separator In the command line example inventory files are in 'crf' directory.
+Read it to excel with *#* as a column separator In the command line example inventory files are in 'crf' directory:

 	(lukeghg) prompt%:  kptable-appendix11c.py -s 1990 -e 2019 -o KPTable_Appendix11c.txt -d crf/